Starting your own private home care business can be a very rewarding experience, both personally and financially.

 Obtain sufficient liability coverage

-You and your employees will be working with an elderly population, and unfortunately falls are frequent in older adults.
+You and your employees will be working in the home health care industry with an elderly population, and unfortunately falls are frequent in older adults.
 Which places home health care businesses at risk for potential lawsuits.

 - General liability insurance